Building on knowledge

-The published results indicates that the new instrument is working rapid and delivers the same high performance regardless of the clinicians’ experience.
-Early feedback also shows that the instrument is intuitive and feels easy in the hand.
+The published results indicates that the new device is working swiftly and delivers the same high performance regardless of the clinicians’ experience.
+Early feedback also shows that it is intuitive and is easy to handle.1

-Surgeons can reduce abdominal wall complications by adhering to standardized techniques for abdominal wall closure.1 A safe standardized access and closure technique is wanted to minimize abdominal wall complications like wound infections, burst abdomen and incisional hernias.
+A safe standardized closure technique is achieved to minimize abdominal wall complications like wound infections, burst abdomen and incisional hernias.

-This can be time-consuming and difficult to achieve especially following long trying surgical procedures.3
+This can be time-consuming and difficult to achieve, especially following long surgical procedures.3

 The result of the study showed that in total, 80 suture lines were evaluated.
 SL/WL ratio of 4:1 as achieved in 95% using the Suture-TOOL and 30% using NDS.
 Suture time was 30% shorter using the Suture-TOOL compared to NDS.

 Conclusions was that the Suture-TOOL seems to be a promising device to perform a speedy standardized high quality suture line for fascial closure.

 Result from the study: Fifteen surgeons who were specialists in surgery, urology, gynaecology, and surgical trainees participated.
 The Suture-TOOL was presented to the surgeons who read the instructions before starting the test.
 Each surgeon closed nine 15 cm-long incisions in a human body model: six with the suturing instrument and three with the NDS technique.
 Endpoints were SL/WL-ratio, closure time, number of stitches, learning curve, and glove puncture rate.

 Results from the previous study was repeated in the human body model: adherence to SL/WL ratio of 4 was 98% for Suture-TOOL and 69% for NDS.
 Suture-TOOL suturing was 30% faster.